Qiongxiao Niangniang

-Qiongxiao Niangniang (瓊宵娘娘 (Lady of the Jade Firmament)), also known as Zhao Qiongxiao, is a character in the classic 16th-century Chinese novel Fengshen Yanyi.
-She is worshipped as a goddess of childbirth in Chinese folk religion.
-She is one of the Sanxiao Shengmu (Holy mothers of three skies, 三霄聖母) or Sanxiao Niangniang (Ladies of three stars, 三霄娘娘).
+Qiongxiao Niangniang (瓊宵娘娘 (Lady of the Jade Firmament)), also known as Zhao Qiongxiao, is a Chinese goddess who first appeared as a fictional character in the Ming dynasty novel Investiture of the Gods (Fengshen Yanyi).
+Along with her sisters, Yunxiao and Bixiao, she later became a deity in Chinese folk religion, where the three are worshipped collectively as the Sanxiao Niangniang (Three Celestial Maidens).